symbol/symbol-docs/source/concepts/metadata.rst

 MosaicMetadataTransaction
 =========================

-Announce a mosaic metadata transaction to associate a key-value state to a mosaic.
+Announce a MosaicMetadataTransaction to associate a key-value state to a mosaic.

 **Version**: 0x01